bbc/wraith/README.md

 ## What is it?

-Wraith uses either [PhantomJS](http://phantomjs.org) or [SlimerJS](http://slimerjs.org) to create screenshots of different environments and then creates a diff of the two images, the affected areas are highlighted in blue
+Wraith uses either [PhantomJS](http://phantomjs.org) or [SlimerJS](http://slimerjs.org) to create screen-shots of different environments and then creates a diff of the two images, the affected areas are highlighted in blue